CommScope's COVID-19 Customer & Partner Hub Visit

 A webcast replay will be archived on CommScope’s website for a limited period of time following the conference call.

-During the conference call, the Company may discuss and answer questions concerning business and financial developments and trends that have occurred after quarter-end.
+During the conference call, the Company may discuss and answer questions concerning business and financial developments and trends that have occurred after quarter-end, including relating to the planned spin-off of the Home Networks business.
 The Company’s responses to questions, as well as other matters discussed during the conference call, may contain or constitute information that has not been disclosed previously.

 CommScope (NASDAQ: COMM) is pushing the boundaries of technology to create the world’s most advanced wired and wireless networks.
 Our global team of employees, innovators and technologists empower customers to anticipate what’s next and invent what’s possible.
 Discover more at www.commscope.com.